lucatacconi/crunz-ui/.github/README.md

 The procedure will ask the user to provide default timezone for task run date calculations; execution will generate the Crunz configuration file with the default settings.
 For more advanced configurations, refer to the Crunz manual.

+At this point it is necessary to configure all the users who must be able to access the application.
+Refer to [Accounts configuration](#Accounts-configuration) section to configure users.
+By default, in the basic configuration, the **admin** user is configured with the temporary password **password**.

 ### Usage on a previous installation of Crunz